nvta2/icwmp/README.md

 ## Concepts and Workflow

 As indicated in the TR069 standard, the icwmpd starts automatically when the system is started.
-Then it connects to the ACS, that can be set manually by the admin or found by dhcp discovery.
-And later  it could start other sessions due to event causes.
+Then it reads the initial configuration from uci and if configured connects to the ACS.
+ACS configuration in icwmp can be done manually by the admin using uci or by operator using dhcp option 43, and later it could start other sessions due to event causes.

 Session workflow could be checked with sniffer packets tool such as wireshark or tcpdump.
 In addition icwmpd has a log file '/var/log/icwmpd.log', that describes the workflow.
 E.g. below you can find an abstract of a log file content: